IvanelaKuzmanova/SoftUni-Python-Basis/README.md

 # SoftUni-Python-Basis

-All LAB and Exercize tasks from the course October 2023.
+All LAB and Exercise tasks from the course October 2023.
 All exam tasks.